Prince Charles and Camilla, Duchess of Cornwall have now been married for 15 years.

 And the woman he really loved had to date been the only woman who turned Charles into the best version of himself—because she loved him just as he was, no matter what.

-"She's made a massive difference in him," a longtime royals correspondent told Vanity Fair last year about the duchess' ongoing effect on the Prince of Wales.
+"She's made a massive difference in him," a longtime royals correspondent told Vanity Fair in 2018 about the duchess' ongoing effect on the Prince of Wales.
 "He's much more relaxed now.
 They are always laughing and chatting, they have great affection and humor between them."

 Charles was 22 when he first met a 23-year-old Camilla Shand in the summer of 1971, the pair introduced by mutual friend Lucia Santa Cruz.
-Lucia knew Charles from Trinity College, where she, a few years older, had been working as a research assistant when he first enrolled, and Camilla was then her downstairs neighbor in London.
+Lucia knew Charles from Trinity College, where she, a few years older, had been working as a research assistant when he first enrolled.
+Camilla was her downstairs neighbor in London.